Cable Assembly

 Senior factory engineers supporting LVDS, micro-coax, display, robotics, and medical cable RFQs

-15+ years wire harness and cable assembly manufacturing experience
+Experienced wire harness and cable assembly manufacturing team

 ISO 9001:2015 and IATF 16949:2016 production systems

-Case-bank recovery experience with AWG#40 micro-coax and high impedance failures
+Recovery experience with fine-gauge micro-coax and high impedance failures